iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.6/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.nc.dhhs.exposurenotification 3 reviews"/>
 </p>

+> Have recently uninstalled and then reinstalled this app.
+Seems to be working since I can see the date change from last check, but one problem, if this app has been downloaded by so many how is it that when I go to the store around a lot of people, there's no show that I may have been exposed.
+I'm pretty sure that majority of these people have the app, and care for others to turn it on correctly?.<br> :date: __2021-03-02 14:35:51__

 > It's a good idea if that it would keep up to date.
 The last time mine checked in was back on December 24th 2020.
 My app is up to date also..<br> :date: __2021-02-26 16:30:10__

 > App works well in theory.
 Tested positive and never was able to get my pin to report positive result.
 Now app no longer checking for notifications.
 Hasn't checked for any since January 2, 2021<br> :date: __2021-02-08 03:18:18__